birongliu/discord.js-button-paginator-advanced/README.md

 ## 📍Issues
 Any issues are welcomed!
 Please Report it by opening a new [issue](https://github.com/Evo-Pro/discord.js-button-paginator-advanced/issues) or by creating a [pull request](https://github.com/Evo-Pro/discord.js-button-paginator-advanced/issues) at the earliest.
 Contributing to report issues will be really appreciated, we provide special roles for bug hunters and issuers on our [discord server]() once we approve or verify your report.
 > *Note: Open issues only after you check if the issue has not already been reported.
 Opening issues without proof or for any misleading purpose will lead to ban from this repository!*

+## Contributors
+Thanks to the following people who have contributed to this project:
+* @